Who We Are

 Department of Counseling degree students and special graduate students with permission.

-Semester II - Spring
+Semester III - Spring (6 credits)

 This course is designed to provide a foundation in the conceptualization, identification and treatment of emotional and behavioral disorders across the lifespan.
 Attention will be given to the specific symptoms associated with common psychological disorders such as those addressed in the current DSM and medical diagnoses that may have emotional, behavioral or learning implications for children, adolescents and adults.
 In addition, the course will address the impact of cultural aspects, age considerations, associated complications, and predisposing factors on diagnosis and treatment planning.
 This important foundation is reinforced through case studies with emphasis on case formulation, conceptualization and potential interventions.
 Intervention and treatment planning using a strength- and wellness-based model will be considered.